ninabarzh/broomstick/content/posts/four-horsemen.md

 He did not start bombing straight away.
 No, subtler was his style.
 Proxy conflicts.
 Cyberattacks.
 Embargoes.
 Threats so vague they caused weeks of frantic speculation.

-“Ah,” War said, addressing an invisible audience, “you humans are such predictable creatures.
-Give them scarcity, a few angry tweets, and suddenly they fight for my amusement.”
+“Ah”, War said, addressing an invisible audience, “You humans are such predictable creatures.
+Give them scarcity, a few angry tweets, and suddenly they fight for my amusement”.
 He inspected the growing arms industry with a satisfied nod and took a metaphorical bow.
 Soldiers, generals, and politicians scrambled, trying to figure out which supply lines to protect, which to sabotage, and, of course, who to blame.
 Civilians clapped at parades.
 Social media celebrated minor victories.
 War watched it all, polishing his boots on the tears of those who lost dear ones.